-Although it intuitively seems to make sense that problems in adjacent vertebrae would be less frequent after disc replacement than fusion, research has not shown this to be the case and spine surgeons are continuing to research this area.
+Although it intuitively seems to make sense that problems in adjacent vertebrae would be less frequent after cervical disc replacement than fusion, research has not shown this to be the case and spine surgeons are continuing to research this area.
 At Neurosurgery One, we base all of our treatment recommendations on the latest medical research and also on the best treatments for each individual patient’s condition, overall health, and lifestyle goals.
-If you are interested in finding out if you are a candidate for cervical disc replacement or obtaining a second opinion about a recommendation for ACDF, please schedule an appointment for a consultation with one of our expert Denver spine surgeons.
+If you are interested in finding out if you are a candidate for cervical disc replacement or obtaining a second opinion for your neck pain, please schedule an appointment for a consultation with one of our expert Denver spine surgeons.

 FAQs About Cervical Disc Replacement

-Continue reading below to learn more about artificial disc replacement for neck pain, or click on one of these links to go directly to the information that interests you.
+Continue reading below to learn more about cervical disc replacement surgery for neck pain, or click on one of these links to go directly to the information that interests you.

-- What are benefits of artificial disc replacement?
+- What are the benefits of cervical disc replacement?

-- Who is a good candidate for artificial disc replacement surgery?
+- Who is a good candidate for cervical disc replacement surgery?

-- Who should not have artificial disc replacement surgery?
+- Who should not have cervical disc replacement surgery?

-- What are the risks of artificial disc surgery?
+- What are the risks of cervical disc replacement surgery?

 Conditions We Treat

-Artificial disc replacement in the cervical spine is an innovative procedure that employs advanced technology.
-A 2016 study found that artificial disc replacement resulted in better function outcomes, less need for additional surgery, and fewer complications than ACDF.
+Cervical disc replacement surgery is an innovative procedure that employs advanced technology.
+A 2016 study found that cervical disc replacement resulted in better function outcomes, less need for additional surgery, and fewer complications than ACDF.

-In artificial disc replacement, a small incision, usually about one inch, is made, most often in the neck fold.
+In cervical disc replacement, a small incision, usually about one inch, is made, most often in the neck fold.
 Then the surgeon removes the degenerated or diseased disc.
 Once the disc is removed, a new disc, specifically sized to fit the patient, is inserted.
-Many artificial discs consist of two metal end plates, separated by a polyethylene — or plastic — spacer.
+Many cervical discs consist of two metal end plates, separated by a polyethylene — or plastic — spacer.

-Other potential benefits of artificial disc replacement over traditional fusion surgery include:
+Other potential benefits of cervical disc replacement over traditional fusion surgery include:

 - Maintains full range of neck motion